Some links in this post may be affiliate links

 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to leaf drop and root-rot and death of the plant.

 Bengal Fig can adapt to lower light conditions but it will grow much slower and too little light may cause yellowing and leaf drop.
+If the natural lighting is too low, you may invest in a full spectrum grow light.

 For uniform growth and avoid leggy growth, turn the pot regularly to ensure that the plant receives light on all sides.